 - the implementation of life cycle analyses and economic feasibility studies, building physics consultations,

 - carrying out certifications in accordance with the DGNB, LEED, BREEAM, BNB, WELL and Greenpass systems.

 The Triple Zero Concept developed by Werner Sobek in the 1990s is the essential basis of our thinking and actions.
 This describes in a short, concise formula, which requirements sustainable buildings or urban quarters should ideally fulfil.

-Following this concept, our projects should not consume more energy than they generate from renewable sources on average per year (Zero Energy); they should not produce any emissions of carbon dioxide or other substances that are harmful to people and the environment (Zero Emissions); and it should be possible to fully reintroduce them into the materials cycle (Zero Waste).
+Our projects should not consume more energy than they generate on an annual average from sustainable sources (zero energy), they should not produce any emissions of carbon dioxide or other substances harmful to humans and the environment (zero emissions) and they should be completely recyclable (zero waste).